Our Expert Tutors Can Help With Difficult Assignments.

 f. increases subsides for education and retirement saving

-h. provides temporary, limited relief from the alternative minimum tax (AMT), a complex law that was designed
+h. provides temporary, limited relief from alternative minimum tax,

-to prevent aggressive tax sheltering but primarily affects large families or residents of states with high income taxes.
+sheltering but primarily affects large families or residents of

 i.
-The tax act reduces the estate tax and generation-skipping tax between 2001 and 2009 and repeals them in 2010.
+The tax act reduced the estate tax and generation skipping tax between

 j.
 Different views of the act